greje656/Questions/dof-questions.md

 The results I seem to get for the foreground layer is more like (note this is using a "background range" of 2.5m so ~100in):
 ![](https://github.com/greje656/Questions/blob/master/images/foreground.jpg)
+Notice how I don't get any samples pixels whose weight is low (i.e. no black pixels like you're result)

-The weight of the samples:
+In fact, the weight of the samples looks like this:
 ![](https://github.com/greje656/Questions/blob/master/images/foreground-weights.jpg)

-Similarly the background looks like:
+Similarly the background looks like this:
 ![](https://github.com/greje656/Questions/blob/master/images/background.jpg)

-And weights:
+And the background weights:
 ![](https://github.com/greje656/Questions/blob/master/images/background-weights.jpg)

 Question 2)